-The Othello play begins in Venice where there is a wealthy, well ordered, well behaved community, controlled by strong laws and established conventions.
+The Othello play begins in Venice, Italy where there is a wealthy, well ordered and well-behaved community, controlled by strong laws and established conventions.
 The action moves to Cyprus, an unruly place with rough inhabitants, drunks and prostitutes, where crime and violence are the norm.
 See a map of Othello settings

 Date written: 1603

 Read the full original Othello text